 - No, she isn’t.

 vi.
-Adverbs of Frequency: Express the frequency of an action and answer the question “How often”?
+Adverb of Frequency: Expresses the frequency of an action and answer the question “How often”?

 - He always helps the poor.